-They say no news is good news, but the new News Corp. is making headlines.
-In mid-2013 media mogul Rupert Murdoch split his print media and broadcast media holdings into separate companies.
-News Corp. now consists of newspapers (The Wall Street Journal, New York Post, Australia's Herald Sun, and The Sun and The Times in the UK), information services ( Dow Jones and Factiva), and book publishing ( HarperCollins).
-It also owns FOX SPORTS Australia, a stake in Australian real estate web portal REA Group, and a 50% share of Australian pay-TV provider FOXTEL.
-Murdoch’s US-based TV and film holdings are now organized into Twenty-First Century Fox, which includes networks FOX and FOX News.
+News Corp. is in the news business.
+The company consists of iconic newspapers (The Wall Street Journal, New York Post, Australia's Herald Sun, and The Sun and The Times in the UK), information services ( Dow Jones and Factiva), and book publishing ( HarperCollins).
+News Corp. also owns FOX SPORTS Australia, a stake in Australian real estate web portal REA Group, and a 50% share of Australian pay-TV provider FOXTEL.
+Owner Rupert Murdoch’s US-based TV and film holdings are now organized into Twenty-First Century Fox, which includes networks FOX and FOX News.

 The company’s subsidiaries are located in Australia, the UK, and the US.
 In addition, book publisher HarperCollins has a warehouse in Scotland and Dow Jones runs an office in Hong Kong.
 North America accounts for more than 40% of sales.

 News Corp. divides its operations into six segments –- news and information services, book publishing, cable network programming, digital real estate services, digital education, and other.
 (Its 50% stake in FOXTEL is treated as an equity investment.)
 The print and digital media publications (news and information services, book publishing) account for the majority of revenues.

 The news and information services segment also includes News America Marketing Group (NAMG), a publisher and distributor of coupons in newspapers and on the SmartSource.com website.
 NAMG’s customers include many of the largest consumer packaged-goods advertisers in the US and Canada.
 It reaches 74 million households for its freestanding coupon inserts and about 56,000 retail outlets for its in-store advertising.

 The digital education segment consists of Amplify, the brand for News Corp.'s digital education business.